 - no material should be longer than 10 feet long or 6 inches in diameter;

-- piles should not include any roots or stumps, poison oak, oleander, vines, spiny plants, roses, blackberry, broom or gorse (or other known invasive species), rakings or piles of needles, leaves or grass, construction type wood or fence posts;
+- piles should not include any roots or stumps, poison oak, oleander, vines, spiny plants, roses, blackberry, bamboo, broom, gorse (or other known invasive species), rakings or piles of needles, leaves or grass, construction type wood or fence posts;

 - if possible, brush-cutting should occur within a few days of Chipper Days, for easier chipping and reduced fire risk from piles sitting out on roadsides;

 - crews should never be interrupted or distracted while working.

 If your pile does not comply with the above guidelines it will not be chipped and you will be responsible for disposing of the unchipped material.

 See below for the current schedule of Community Chipper Days Or Call to schedule a date for your Neighborhood.